Making a Decorative Key Holder

 July 7, 20161 found this helpful

-This is a guide about making a simple plaster of paris hand keyholder.
+This is a page about making a simple plaster of paris hand keyholder.
 Use this easy to make plaster hand to hold keys or other items.
 It makes a great conversation piece or gift.